 Tickets to Ride

-At a press conference in support of Ramirez at the McDowell/Central station, the site of her arrest, on Monday, Figgins of Trans Queer Pueblo said, “Ramirez’s case is not unique: As a migrant community, we actually have fear of riding the light rail.”
+At a press conference in support of Rosales at the McDowell/Central station, the site of her arrest, on Monday, Figgins of Trans Queer Pueblo said, “Rosales’s case is not unique: As a migrant community, we actually have fear of riding the light rail.”

 “This happens all the time,” Daychild said.
 “Every time I come on, I have to show more than two IDs.”